foomo/posh/README.md

 This will generate the standard layout for posh which can be changed as required through `.posh.yml`.

-Once initialized you can start posh through:
+Once initialized, you can start posh through:

 ```bash
 $ make shell